FluffyKas/study-cards/README.md

 ````

 There's some clean up to do, but I'm very happy that it works! :relaxed:

-Next step: I'll split all questions into categories (CSS, JS, Accessibility, etc) for easier search options.
+PLANS: I'll split all questions into categories (CSS, JS, Accessibility, etc) for easier search options.
 Need to work more on the answers and add different flip-effects!

 *Third attempt*

+- now wide/large/small cards will flip differently (up, left, inverted diagonal)